XLab-Tongji/document-template/README - template.md

 The directory structure of the repository.
 Each folder needs a description like:

 */images* - the folder contains the document images

+*/images/requirement_specification* - the image folder for requirement_specification.

+*/images/outline_design* - the image folder for outline design.

+*/images/detailed_design* - the image folder for detailed design.